virbula/proxmox-backup/docs/managing-remotes.rst

 that a 'resync-corrupt'-job needs to check the manifests of all snapshots in a datastore and might take much longer than regular sync jobs.

+If the ``run-on-mount`` flag is set, the sync job will be automatically started whenever a relevant removable datastore is mounted.
+If mounting a removable datastore would start multiple sync jobs, these jobs will be run sequentially in alphabetical order based on their ID.

 Namespace Support
 ^^^^^^^^^^^^^^^^^